Weld Detection Considerations

 Differentiation Of Welds

-In some cases, multiple weld joints are close together, so that they are only separated by one PLATE-element in the corresponding FE-model.
+In some cases, where multiple weld joints are close together, so that they are only separated by one PLATE-element in the corresponding FE-model.
 Since these elements have one RBE2-element per node, WeldFEM can no longer correctly detect welds in the FE-model.
 In this case, WeldFEM would detect welds as shown in the picture below.
 The cyan and orange highlighted edges are welds, which exist and are part of the design.
 The red highlighted welds are incorrectly found welds by WeldFEM, they do not exist.

 In order to get around this issue, WeldFEM is also able to distinguish welds by the colour of the used RBE2-elements.
 Therefore assigning different colours to specific welds is not necessary but helpful in situations as depicted above.
 The adjusted FE-model, where RBE2-elements are coloured according to the welds, is depicted below.
 It is important to note, RBE2-elements modelling one joint should have the same colour.
 Otherwise two different welds will be detected, where there is only one.